answebdev/next-sanity2/README.md

 }
 ```

-I created schemas on the backend in order to define what I want to create for each article.
+On the backend, I created schemas in order to define the specific information that I want to add for each article (e.g., title, description, image, etc.).
 I created separate schemas for categories and posts.
 The following is the schema in `post.js` that is used to add the data for individual posts (articles):

 ```javascript
 import { defineField, defineType } from 'sanity';